CrazyHenk44/parcelTrack/developer/DESIGN.md

 -   **`src/Shipper/*`**: Implements the `ShipperInterface` per shipper.

-### DHL Translation

--   **`DhlTranslationService.php`**: A dedicated service that fetches and caches translations for DHL status codes to provide user-friendly descriptions.

 ### Backend (`api.php`)

 A RESTful API that serves as the bridge between the frontend and the data storage.